EisenVault/alfresco-sitewise-permissions/README.md

 ## **API Filter Parameters**

 ### **Available Filters**
+- **`site`**: Site short name (optional)
+  - If specified: Returns permissions for the specific site only
+  - If not specified: Returns permissions for all sites
 - **`userStatus`**: Filter by user status
   - `All` (default) - Include all users
   - `Active` - Only active users